I. AIMS AND SCOPE

 Onkologija: a medical-scientific journal was established in 1997.
 It is published on a semi-annual basis (June, December).

 The journal publishes original scientific and review articles, clinical case presentations, and clinical guidelines written in the Slovene language.
-The titles, abstracts, and keywords are translated to English.
-The journal is double-blind peer reviewed.
+The titles, abstracts, and keywords are translated into English.
+The journal is a double-blind peer-reviewed.
 The journal uses the Open Journal Systems software (OJS) for editorial work and open-access publishing support.

 With the aim of facilitating a rapid movement of knowledge within the framework of everyday oncology practice, the multidisciplinary journal deals with all the theoretical and practical aspects of oncology – from primary and secondary prevention and treatment of malignancies, their early detection and treatment, and the rehabilitation and palliation of cancer patients, to various social and ethical problems.

 By means of professionally reviewed articles, the journal provides clinicians with the latest information and essential guidelines for the development of their profession, enabling a better understanding and an improved practice within the scope of their professional daily work.
 By publishing articles in the Slovene language, the journal plays an essential role in the development and enrichment of the Slovene medical terminology.

 The editorial board of the journal acts in accordance with the applicable guidelines and recommendations published by the International Committee of Medical Journal Editors (ICMJE), the Committee on Publication Ethics (COPE), the World Association of Medical Editors (WAME), and the Open Access Scholarly Publishers Association in collaboration with DOAJ, COPE, and WAME.